crx4/svg-turkey-map/README.md

  - Install dependencies `npm install`
  - Start watcher `npm run watch`

- To see the changes you need to build a server.
+ To see the changes you might need to build a server.
 For instance by using PHP's built-in server: `php -S localhost:81 -t public`

 ## Forked From